demichie/elicipy/README.md

 ## Analysis

+### Analysis with Webapp hosted on streamlit.io

+1. Copy from the ELICITATIONS folder of the Webapp repositry the elicitation folder containing DATA
+1. In ElicipyDict.py set datarepo = 'github' and in RepositoryData write the name of the Github repository with the answers
+1. Set the analysis parameter as desired.
-Once the seed and target questions have been answered by the expert, you can run the Python analysis script:
+1. run the Python analysis script:

 > python elicipy.py

-The script will create a new folder with .csv files and a .pptx presentation of the results of the elicitation.
+### Analysis with Webapp hosted locally and answers saved on Github
+1. In ElicipyDict.py set datarepo = 'github' and in RepositoryData write the name of the Github repository with the answers
+1. Set the analysis parameter as desired.
+1. run the Python analysis script:

+> python elicipy.py

+### Analysis with Webapp hosted locally and answers saved locally
+1. In ElicipyDict.py set datarepo = 'local'
+1. Set the analysis parameter as desired.
+1. run the Python analysis script:

+> python elicipy.py

+The analysis results are saved in the folder output_dir (set in ElicipyDeict.py)

 ___